Peru: Trek Cordillera Huayhuash

 Day 3

-Join us for an all-day adventurous acclimatization hike in the Cordillera Blanca Mountain range southwest of Huaraz.
+Join us for an all-day adventurous acclimatization hike in the Cordillera Blanca Mountain range 40 minutes east of Huaraz.
 Today's trip will help you adjust to the thinner air and prepare for more challenging future hikes.
-Driving to Rumichuco Bridge, located 20 minutes from Huaraz, we begin gradually ascending toward Ararcocha and Willcacocha Lakes.
+Driving up into the Cordillera Blancas east of town, we begin with an impressive set of nicely maintained steps that level off to a well-worn path up a ravine that ascends more gradually after our initial ascent.
 As we hike, we’ll come upon the towering snow-capped peaks of the Cordillera Blanca, one after the other, including Peru’s highest mountain, Mt.
 Huascaran, standing at 22,204 ft (6768 m).

 Day 4